 When you start the app for the first time, you'll see the Connect screen.
-Just tap the gray button to connect your Stripe account, and you'll be sent to Stripe's connection process.

 You’ve just connected your account and/or received readers.
 Congratulations!
 Now it’s time to start processing charges to your Stripe account.